 - All candidates must demonstrate professional and ethical standards of practice as described in the Model Code of Ethics for Educators and adhere to NAU’s and PEP’s Student Code of Conduct

 - All outstanding PEP Alerts must be resolved per improvement plan

 - For candidates requesting a middle school student teaching placement ECI 490C, the following requirement must also be met:

 - A passing score(s) on the required Arizona Educator Middle Grade content exam(s).

 In order to obtain an AZ teaching certificate, you must pass the following required Arizona Educator Exams:

 Students select from various Clinically-Based Partnership sites and models.
 All students will complete at least 135 practica hours over the course of three semesters prior to student teaching (which occurs in semester four).
 Multiple Clinically-Based Partnerships offer a variety of models designed to meet the professional teaching standards, the needs of the students, and accreditation and Arizona Department of Education Institutional Recommendation requirements.

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

 You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
 We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
 (Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)

 Be aware that some courses may have prerequisites that you must also take.
-For prerequisite information click on the course or see your advisor.
+For prerequisite information, see course information contained in the catalog or your advisor.